 One of our previous themes, Windrush, led to us thinking about family ties and the deep and enduring importance of our mothers to our sense of home and place.
 So when it comes to thinking of gifts for our mum’s birthdays, it felt fitting to celebrate Caribbean and Windrush descendant female-owned businesses.
-From fun greeting cards to unusual plants and exciting diverse books to cool ceramics, be inspired with our unique gift ideas for mum that will put a smile on her face this birthday and support Britain’s Caribbean business communities too.
+From fun greeting cards to unusual plants and exciting book box subscriptions to cool ceramics, be inspired with our unique gift ideas for mum that will put a smile on her face this birthday and support Britain’s Caribbean business communities too.

 Tihara Smith is based in South London, where she was studying design, and for her Graduate Collection worked on a series based on her grandparents’ experience of arriving in the UK in the 1950s and 60s.
 At the same time, she became fascinated by a photo exhibition that examined the Caribbean and West Africa diaspora in 1960s and 70s London.
 Her designs showed not only the settling experience – ‘You called, We came’, but what was left behind in the Caribbean: its nature, traditions and crafts.
 These two threads intertwined are still with her, as she designs fab and colourful fashion, accessories and lifestyle pieces.
 Above is an example of her wonderful cards to go with your gifts for mum’s birthday.

 Gynelle Lyon was raised between England and her parents’ birthplace in St. Lucia.
 Going back and forth between the two gives her a grounding sense of where she’s from.
 She described the experience of her grandmother returning to St. Kitts to stay, knowing there she would never be told to ‘Go Home’, as the Windrush generation so often were .
 When she opened her shop, Prick London, she became a beacon of change and hope: “young, Black and happy”, adding vital diversity to the world of horticulture.